What does HODL mean? And 5 top Bitcoin slang terms explained

 To this day, Bitcoin’s long-term supporters have used the term as a rallying cry to remind the community to stay strong, even during the most volatile price movements.
 As GameKyuubi wrote, “In a zero-sum game such as this, traders can only take your money if you sell.”

 HODLing plays a special role at Casa, as we see Bitcoin having a greater impact on each individual that owns it, and society as a whole, when we invest in and save bitcoin for the long term.
-As fierce advocates of HODLing, we set the industry standards for secure and user-friendly self-custody to ensure your bitcoin stays safe and in your hands - not anyone else’s.
+As fierce advocates of HODLing, we set the industry standards for Bitcoin security and user-friendly self-custody to ensure your bitcoin stays safe and in your hands - not anyone else’s.
 Learn more about how you can utilize our battle-tested multisig bitcoin storage today.

 Though HODLing is one of the more important Bitcoin slang terms to know, it’s only the tip of the iceberg of jargon every Bitcoin investor should know.